Works by Skidmore, Owings & Merrill, 20092019

 SOM.
 Essays by Sam Lubell

-The legendary architecture firm Skidmore, Owings & Merrill (SOM) is one of the largest and most influential architecture firms in the world, with major offices around the globe.
-This volume is the latest to cover every era of the firm’s history, from the iconic modern works of the 1950s to its exceptional contemporary projects.
+Skidmore, Owings & Merrill (SOM) is one of the most influential architecture studios in the world, with a body of work that includes some of the most important buildings and urban designs of our time.
+SOM: Works by Skidmore, Owings & Merrill, 2009-2019 is the sixth and latest volume in the series to cover every era of SOM’s history, from the iconic Modernist works of the 1950s to the projects of today.